brettviren/chainbowduino/README.md

 * terminating zero byte

-To see what commands exist check the chainbowduino.pde file.
+See below for commands.
 The UART response packet consists of a:

 * A two byte status "OK" or "NO"